cryptopunksnotdead/awesome-cryptopunks-bubble/README.md

 ## History

-CryptoPunk is one of the first "Non-Fungible Token" and was an inspiration for the Ethereum ERC-721 non-fungible token standard that today powers most crypto art and collectibles on the blockchain.
+Matt & John's® punk is one of the first "Non-Fungible Token" and was an inspiration for the Ethereum ERC-721 non-fungible token standard that today powers most crypto art and collectibles on the blockchain.

 How much did the punks cost when first released?
 You could claim a punk (for "free") that is, by simply paying the transaction fee of around 11 cents.
 Now, you have to buy a punk from someone else and need to pay the market rate.

-> With the CryptoPunks, where we gave away 9,000 of them, a large
+> With the Matt & John's punks, where we gave away 9,000 of them, a large
 >  number of them went to a few early people that just got on it and
 > automated that process. -- Matt Hall ([April 2019](https://www.artnome.com/news/2019/4/08/autoglyphs-generative-art-born-on-the-blockchain))